JGates-13/Fantasy-Football-Helper/replit.md

 ## Overview

 Fantasy League Manager is a full-stack web application that allows users to connect and manage their ESPN Fantasy Football leagues in a centralized dashboard.
-The application provides authentication, league connection via ESPN's API, and a clean interface for viewing and organizing multiple fantasy leagues.
+The application provides username/password authentication, league connection via ESPN's API, and real-time viewing of weekly matchups and team rosters.

+Users can:
+- Create an account with username/password authentication
+- Connect multiple ESPN Fantasy Football leagues
+- Select a league to view detailed information
+- View weekly matchups with scores for all teams
+- Browse team rosters and player statistics

 The application is built as a modern single-page application (SPA) with a clear separation between client and server, using TypeScript throughout for type safety.